Dipylon Amphora

 The Dipylon Amphora (also known as Athens 804) is a large Ancient Greek painted vase, made around 760–750 BC, and is now held by the National Archaeological Museum, Athens.
 Discovered at the Dipylon cemetery, this stylistic vessel belonging to the Geometric period is credited to an unknown artist: the Dipylon Master.
 The amphora is covered entirely in ornamental and geometric patterns, as well as human figures and animal-filled motifs.
-It is also structurally precise, being that it is as tall as it is wide.
+It is also structurally precise, being twice as tall as it is wide, and having a neck that is half the height of its body.
 These decorations use up every inch of space, and are painted on using the black-figure technique to create the silhouetted shapes.
 Inspiration for the Greek vase derived not only from its intended purpose as a funerary vessel, but also from artistic remnants of Mycenaean civilization prior to its collapse around 1100 BC.
 The Dipylon Amphora signifies the passing of an aristocratic woman, who is illustrated along with the procession of her funeral consisting of mourning family and friends situated along the belly of the vase.
 The woman's nobility and status is further emphasized by the plethora of detail and characterized animals, all which remain in bands circling the neck and belly of the amphora.